 What Retirement Savings to Income Multiple Should You Have by Age?

-Fidelity released a Viewpoint editorial which attempted to encapsulate a number of factors into a multiple recommendation.
+Fidelity released a Viewpoint editorial which attempted to make some recommendations.
 For age 30, 35, 40, 45, 50, 55, 60, and 67 they came up with a target multiple for retirement savings:

 |Your Age||Fidelity Recommended Retirement Savings to Income Multiple|

-How Many Households Hit These Retirement Savings to Income Multiples?
+How Many Households Hit Target Retirement Savings to Income Multiples?

-As we looked at in the recent article on retirement savings by age, most households either have retirement accounts or some form of savings they can tap in retirement.
-After we ran the numbers, we were curious to what multiples households in America had actually achieved.
+As we looked at in the article on retirement savings by age, most households either have retirement accounts or some other form of savings to tap in retirement.
+After we ran the numbers, we were curious to what multiples households in America currently achieve.

 The following table lists our estimates of the multiple for median and 75th percentile households: